fujiwara/ecrm/README.md

 For example, your ECR in the `account-a`, and your ECS clusters are deployed in `account-a` and `account-b`.

-At first, you run `ecrm scan` for each accounts.
+At first, you run `ecrm scan` for each account.

 ```console
 $ AWS_PROFILE=account-a ecrm scan --output scan-account-a.json